jmd-dk/concept/_sources/tutorial/gravity.rst.txt

    directly, but using ``./concept -m`` we are guarenteed that the environment is set up correctly, according to the CO\ *N*\ CEPT installation.

-The script will produce the output ``output/tutorial/plot.py``.
+The script will produce the output ``output/tutorial/plot.png``.

 Studying the collective plot containing all our simulation power spectra, it is indeed clear that the P³M simulations agree far better with each other than do the PM simulations.
 We should thus set our trust in the P³M power spectra, not the PM ones.
-Generally, though much slower, the P³M method is then the preferable gravitational method to use in CO\ *N*\ CEPT.
+Generally, though much slower, the P³M method is then the preferred gravitational method to use in CO\ *N*\ CEPT.
 As we saw, increasing the size of the potential grid used can dramatically cut down the computation time.
-In fact, it may well be worth it to increase it even further than what was done here.
+In fact, it may well be worth it to increase it even further than what was done here, though at the cost of increased memory consumption.

 It is remarkable that not only is the PM force not invariant under a change in grid size, but the smaller of the two grids actually produced the better